ThundeRatz/STM32RF24/README.md

 ## 🎉 Intro

-This repository contains a library to handle Nordic Semiconductor's radio frequency module nRF24L01, whose datasheet can be viewed [here](docs/Nordic_Semiconductor-NRF24L01-datasheet.pdf), when using the microcontrollers of the [STM32] family [STM32](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html).
+This repository contains a library to handle Nordic Semiconductor's radio frequency module nRF24L01, whose datasheet can be viewed [here](docs/Nordic_Semiconductor-NRF24L01-datasheet.pdf), when using the microcontrollers of the [STM32](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html) family.

 This library was made to be used as a submodule in the [STM32ProjectTemplate](https://github.com/ThundeRatz/STM32ProjectTemplate).